-This Report is published by Retail Employees Superannuation Pty Limited ABN 39 001 987 739, Superannuation Trust ABN 62 653 671 394 (Fund), of which Rest Super, Rest Corporate, Rest Pepersonal advice.
-Any information contained in this document is general advice and has been presituation or needs.
-Before acting on the information or deciding whether to acquire or hold a pre Product Disclosure Statement (PDS) and Target Market Determination (TMD), which are availabled the cost of providing financial services is included in the fees as disclosed in the relevant PDS.
-Reference of the cost of providing financial services is included in the fees as disclosed in the relevant PDS.
-Reference of the cost of providing financial services is included in the fees as disclosed in the relevant PDS. commissions for the advice provided.
+This Report is published by Retail Employees Superannuation Pty Limited ABN 39 001 987 739, AFSL 24 0003 (Rest), trustee of the Retail Employees Superannuation Trust ABN 62 653 671 394 (Fund), of which Rest Super, Rest Corporate, Rest Pension and Acumentare part.
+It does not contain tax or personal advice.
+Any advice contained in this document is general financial product advice and has been prepared without taking account of your objectives, financial situation or needs.
+Before acting on the information or deciding whether to acquire or hold a product, consider its appropriateness and the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD), which are available at rest.com.au/pds, or by contacting us for a copy.

+The cost of providing financial services is included in the fees as disclosed in the relevant PDS.
+Rest and the Fund do not charge additional fees or obtain commissions for the advice provided.
 Rest employees are paid a salary and do not receive commissions.
-They may receive a performan that takes into account the financial services provided.
+They may receive a performance-related bonus that takes into account the financial services provided.
 Super Investment Management Pty Limited, a wholly owned company of Rest, manages some of the Fund's investments.
 Rest has no other relationships or associations with any related body corporate or product issuer that might reasonably be expected to influence Rest in providing financial services.
-For more information, contact us at rest.com.au/contact-us the 2020/21 financial year.
+For more information, contact us at rest.com.au/contact-us paid to the Australian Government.